Agentabdu/Task-3/README.md

 What it does is,

-first takes 30 pictures of webcam capture of the face,
+first, it takes 30 pictures of webcam, it captures cam view of the face,

 then it will train by using the data,